 There is, however, a road towards extra crypto earnings that you cannot take on the Cardano network.

-Unlike PIVX and similar cryptocurrencies, Cardano does not, to this point, offer its users the capability of running Masternodes.
-If you don’t already know, running a Masternode is usually just running a continuous copy of the cryptocurrency’s blockchain on your computer and staking a certain number of coins on the network while you do so.
+Unlike PIVX and similar cryptocurrencies, Cardano does not offer its users the capability of running Masternodes.
+If you don’t already know, running a Masternode usually just means running a continuous copy of the cryptocurrency’s blockchain on your computer and staking a certain number of coins on the network while you do so.

 Don’t despair, however.

-With Cardano, there are two other ways to effectively earn some extra income on the network and both relate to Ouroboros, it’s delegated Proof of Stake protocol.
-Fully explaining the development and the utility of Ouroboros requires a multiple piece series to the true depth of features that it has.
-Suffice it to say that Ouroboros may be called a delegated Proof of Stake protocol.
+With Cardano, there are two other ways to effectively earn some extra income on the network and both relate to Ouroboros, it’s Delegated Proof of Stake protocol.
+Fully explaining the development and the utility of Ouroboros requires a series of dedicated articles.
+Suffice it to say for now that Ouroboros may be called a Delegated Proof of Stake protocol.

 In short, a part of Ouroboros delegates the right to confirm blocks to randomly selected users.
 Just like more traditional POS networks, Cardano does give a block reward to this user, who it calls the “slot leader.”
 This may sound like the perfect reason for a gold rush towards the Cardano network to gamble on this possibility.
 Before doing that, however, it’s important to understand that for Cardano, the process of allocating block rewards is a bit more involved than just selecting a slot leader for each block.

-Given this, the slot leader, in effect, becomes the pool and the rewards are shared.
+Given this, the slot leader effectively becomes the pool and the rewards are shared.

-Now, this model of staking is far from perfect and holders of a very large numbers of coins can still benefit more than holders of a very small number of coins.
+Now, this model of staking is far from perfect and holders of a very large numbers of coins can still benefit from it more than holders of a very small number of coins.

 Even so, this is a step away from centralization and both the act of being a slot leader and the act of being in a staking pool are excellent ways to begin earning passive income on the Cardano network with whatever ADA you have.